 GirlsGetMath@Rochester encourages young women to explore, and invites them to excel in, the mathematical sciences.
 Accomplished professional women enthusiastic about serving as career models as well as scientific mentors lead the program.
 Potential topics include cryptography, the mathematics of voting, image processing, prime numbers and factoring, and fractals.

 INSTRUCTOR: Amanda Tucker

 What impacts your health?
-Is it the hospitals and health care delivery system?
-But what if you are never sick?
-This dynamic and interactive course will explore the ways in which the world around us impacts our health.
-We will discuss current events and policy changes including the Affordable Care Act and practice advocacy while learning ways individuals can make a difference.
-We will observe the environment “hands-on” and identify barriers to health.
-We will study Rochester, learning about population health data and identify “Hot Spots” of poor health and consider WHY.
-We will explore the impact that poverty has on health care.
-We will meet leaders from important agencies in Rochester that influence health including the local health department, Foodlink, St. Joseph’s Neighborhood Center, legislators, etc. We will discuss current films including Fed Up and Unnatural Causes to think about issues of culture and race.
+Most would say that hospitals and health care delivery systems have the greatest impact on health, but what if you are never sick?
+This dynamic and interactive course will explore the multiple ways in which the world around us impacts our health, and the health of patients.
+We will discuss current events and policy changes including the COVID19 efforts, and the Affordable Care Act.
+Although this course will be entirely on-line, we are building in many experiences and guest speakers so that students can examine the world around them and share with the class.
+Planned experiences include a discussion of observation vs. interpretations by examining Art with an expert from the Museum of Art, talking about public health with leaders from the Monroe County Department of Public Health, discussion of policy by watching documentaries such as FED UP examining food regulations and obesity in the US.
+We will explore the impact that poverty has on health care by using an online simulator.
+We will discuss current films to think about issues of culture and race.
 Students will learn about career options beyond medicine that impact the population’s health.
 This will be a fun, engaging and active time of learning!

 INSTRUCTOR: Theresa Green